Get your own free workspace

 Section 4 - Limited power of Districts

-No district shall independently make any treaty or trade partnership with a foriegn power.
-No district shall keep troops in times of peace, enter into an agreement with a foreign power or another district or engage in war except for in case of invasion or eminent danger that will not allow delay.
-All laws of a lower district are subject to the laws of the upper senate, and whereas they contradict the upper senate are invalid.
+No district shall independently make any treaty or trade partnership with a foriegn power or engage in war except for in case of invasion or eminent danger that will not allow delay.
+All laws of a lower district in order from lowest to greatest of city, distract and national senate are subject to the laws of the senates above them.
+Whereas any portion of law of a lower senate contradicts of one higher, the portions of the lower courts are invalid.

 Article 3 - Military Service